 We provide advice on resolving shareholder disputes, breach of contract claims, investigating fraud and are frequently called upon to act as expert witness in court.

 Our commitment to the professional development of our people is absolute.
 Focused on technical, client relationship and technology skills, and reinforced by on-the-job learning, our ‘lifelong’ tailored approach will ensure you continue to progress in your career and become the leader you know you can be.

 Structured technical training is available at each level of your training programme and includes courses on due diligence, financial modelling, corporate finance, deal structuring, valuations and more.
 In addition, we also provide professional training, which focuses on developing the competencies required to become a professional advisor to clients such as management and leadership development.
 During your training contract you will work within one of our service lines working on challenging client assignments.

-A day working in corporate finance could involve any of the following activities:
+A day working in Financial Advisory could involve any of the following activities:

 - Carrying out an acquisition search for a potential M&A transaction